 Despite such challenges, Belohavek sees young people interested in taking over their families’ farms.
 The Farmers Union runs a youth camp in Morton County, and FFA (Future Farmers of America) and 4-H are important pipelines.

 The snow coming down sideways, the wind whipping ’round wouldn’t stop weekly Trivia Night from commencing at the Mandan Depot Bier Hall on Main Street, where 60-plus people packed in, eating, drinking, and playing a rousing game for a few hours in early April.
 Once the town’s train station, the converted restaurant was one of three establishments Edgar Oliveira owned downtown.
 Since April, things have gotten tougher for Oliveira’s restaurants; the Depot closed on June 30.
 “There has been a number of new places that opened in Bismarck and Mandan.
 The increased competition has not been kind, and there seems to be an overall drop in people going out to eat,” he says.

-A native Brazilian who previously lived in Santa Barbara, California, Oliveira explains why he continues to like living a smaller community like Morton County.
+A native Brazilian who previously lived in Santa Barbara, California, Oliveira explains why he continues to like living in a smaller community like Morton County.
 “There’s a lot of room to create things here.”

 At the Mandan Depot Bier Hall, entrepreneur and restaurateur Edgar Oliveira describes the nightly scene in Mandan, the changing labor market, and his businesses’ ups and downs.

 As Ellen Huber, business development and communications director for the city of Mandan, says, “We’ve carved out Mandan as a fun place to be, and we’re proud of the community events we host.”